 3) Avoid 30 to 60 minute naps

 The trick to successful napping is to either wake up at the end of a complete 90 minutes cycle or to stop short of waking up in the deep sleep phase.
-If you wake up in the middle of the deep sleep phase you tend to feel groggy and disorientated.
+Typically waking in the middle of the deep sleep phase leaves us with ‘sleep inertia’ where we feel groggy and disorientated.

 This then leaves us with two types napping strategy short and long naps.